cheat-sheets/game-theory-cheat-sheet/README.md

 #### Muller-Satterthwaite Impossibility Theorem

-Any social choice function that is weakly Pareto efficient and monotonic is dictatorial. (definitions are similar to the corresponding social welfare function)
+Any social choice function that is weakly Pareto efficient and monotonic is dictatorial. (definitions are similar to the corresponding terms for social welfare function)

 ---